Your cart is currently empty.Go to Store

 What happens if there is a Bluetooth disconnection?

 Embrace will light up with a Red X to let you know.
 If you were too far away from your phone, you just need to go back within range, and Embrace will automatically reconnect, flashing a white smile on its surface.

 If you’re using the Mate App to keep track of your rest and physical activity, they will still be recorded on Embrace’s internal memory during the disconnection.
 So, if you go on a walk with your friend, but forget your phone at home, the physical activity will still be recorded for up to 14 hours.
 Beyond this, Embrace won’t be able to record any more information.
-However, seizure detection will continue working as normal.
+If there is a Bluetooth disconnection, possible seizures can still be detected by Embrace, but it can’t communicate to the Alert App to send the alerts.
 Once you reconnect to your phone, the data will flow to the Alert App, then to our servers for processing, and finally to Mate so you can view it to see cool details like distance covered and step count.
 To avoid filling up Embrace’s memory, just remember to always keep your phone close by.

 See how we recently redesigned Mate to help you better understand your data.

 What happens if a seizure is detected and Embrace is disconnected?